 There are three major VM options: Parallels Desktop for Mac, VMware Fusion, and Oracle VirtualBox.

 Parallels Desktop was first on the scene for Intel-based Macs, and is very popular.
 It's known for being a very fast performer, though has been criticized for being a bit more buggy at times than VMware Fusion.
-The latest version of Parallels 8 supports DX10 (which is necessary for Revit's full graphic feature set), and retina displays (see more about retina below).
+The latest version of Parallels supports DX10 (DX11 is required for Revit's full graphic feature set, but none of the VM's support DX11 - frankly, I'm not sure how much of a difference it would make if they did), and retina displays (see more about retina below).

 VMware Fusion was released shortly after Parallels Desktop, but is from software vendor VMware, which is has a very long history with virtualization software on the PC side of things.
 Fusion is known for being very stable, but has been criticized for often being slightly slower than Parallels.
-The latest version of Fusion 4 does not have support for DX10, so the graphic features may be more limited at times.
+The latest version of Fusion 7 is still stuck on DX9, so the graphic features may be even more limited.
 It does have support for retina displays (see more about retina below).

-Both Parallels and Fusion cost about $80 US, plus you'll need to purchase a copy of Windows to install (note that OEM versions of Windows from Dell, HP, etc., often will refuse to install or activate on any PC other than the original one it came from).
+Both Parallels and Fusion cost about $80 US, plus you'll need to purchase a genuine copy of Windows to install (note that if you have an old copy of Windows laying around from a Dell, HP, etc., OEM versions of Windows often will refuse to install or activate on any PC other than the original one it came from).
 Both are offered as limited-time trial versions, and I'd recommend taking both for a spin and seeing which one works best for you.

 VirtualBox is free (though you still need a copy of Windows) and open-source software.
-VirtualBox is great software for being free software, but it's more difficult to use and not nearly as slick or feature complete as Parallels and Fusion.
-Feel free to give it a shot – it might be perfect for occasional use, but if you're going to be doing a lot of Revit work in a VM, I'd recommend getting Parallels or Fusion.
+VirtualBox is great software for being free software, but it's much more difficult to use and not nearly as fast, slick or feature complete as Parallels and Fusion.
+Feel free to give it a shot – it might be perfect for occasional use, but if you're going to be doing a lot of Revit work in a VM, I'd recommend getting Parallels.

 Retina displays offer a super high resolution display that looks amazing in OS X. The way OS X works with a retina display is to effectively double the size of every element on the screen, but since the retina display resolution is twice a normal display in each direction, everything looks the same size as a normal display, only twice as sharp.
 Windows, and Windows applications like Revit, were never really designed with this concept in mind.
 This results in a couple of issues - icons and text can get very small or the application's user interface can get way out of whack.
 There are a few ways to handle this, but they may not be completely satisfactory to you.